 Kiosk Manager is a collection of tools and configurations to customize and deploy single-purpose devices.
 Common use cases include kiosks, testing machines, digital signage, and shared workspace machines.
 This is achieved by creating Kiosk Manager Profiles, which are a saved collection of those settings and configurations that are then deployed out to the device or collection to achieve the desired state.

-This tool completes this action by using remote WMI.
+NOTE: This tool completes this action using remote WMI.

 Navigate to the Kiosk Manager by right clicking on a device or device collection > Recast RCT > Kiosk Manager:

 The Manage Profiles menu allows users to create a set of saved configurations.
 The buttons above the profiles menu allow users to create a new profile, delete an existing profile and copy, import and export existing profiles.

 This screen allows users to choose which tools and configurations will be included in their profile.
 These configurations will be customized in upcoming steps based on what is selected.
 Individual configurations can be included by checking the appropriate checkboxes.

 Configure computers to login as a particular user account each time the device reboots.
 It is enabled by the Enable AutoLogin checkbox - if this is not checked, no changes related to automatic login are applied to the machine.
 If enabled, Lab Manager will store the password in the LSA Secure store of the device and make the appropriate registry changes.
 The Test Login button allows you to verify that the login credentials are valid.
 In the Advanced menu, there is an option for limiting the number of times the user account will automatically login to a particular device.
 Once this limit has been hit, the device will no longer login as the user on reboot.
 If the Limit Login Count is not checked, the device will login an unlimited number of times.